 If you believe that you have been discriminated against with respect to a Department of Agriculture program or activity, you may contact the Non-Discrimination Coordinator identified above.
-To request language or accessibility for this RFP, please contact the Office of the Chairperson, at (808) 973-9560 or email: hdoa.info@hawaii.gov.
+To request language or accessibility for this Request for Proposals (RFP), please contact the Office of the Chairperson, at (808) 973-9560 or email: hdoa.info@hawaii.gov.
 Please allow sufficient time for HDOA to meet accommodation requests.